5okin/Demo-angular-app/README.md

 # Angular app.

-A angular app builed with bootstrap and parse server using MongoDB as a backend.
+A angular app build with bootstrap and parse server using MongoDB as a backend.
 [Video (gif) demo](https://i.imgur.com/K61qZLz.gif)

 <p align="center">